ML-Bioinfo-CEITEC/ENNGene/README.md

 One column shows raw probabilities predicted by the model, the other class with the highest probability (#TODO decide upon the threshold).

 <!--
+### Installation
+#### Conda environment
+If you do not have [Anaconda](https://www.anaconda.com/distribution/) installed on your computer, please do so first.
+- Download the latest version of the app from [the repository](https://gitlab.com/RBP_Bioinformatics/deepnet/-/tags)
+- Unzip the directory `tar -xf deepnet.tar.gz`
+- Go to the project directory `cd deepnet`
+- Recreate environment from yml file `conda env create -f environment.yml`
+- Activate the environment`conda activate deepnet-app`
+- Run the app `cd deepnet` and `streamlit run deepnet.py`

 ### Development
 For now, if you wish to work with the app, test or develop the code, please contact me at Slack (@Eliska), and we can discuss the details.